Paris Marx

 Paris Marx is a Canadian technology journalist, author, podcaster, and critic.
-Marx is the author of Road to Nowhere: What Silicon Valley Gets Wrong about the Future of Transportation (Verso Books) and hosts the tech industry–critical podcast Tech Won't Save Us.
+Marx is the author of Road to Nowhere: What Silicon Valley Gets Wrong about the Future of Transportation (Verso Books) and Hyperscale (2026) and hosts the tech industry–critical podcast Tech Won't Save Us.

 Career

 Marx earned a master's degree in urban geography from McGill University, researching Silicon Valley and its influence on transportation.
 He also studied as a PhD candidate at the University of Auckland.

 Marx began writing about the tech sector in 2015, producing the blog Radical Urbanist.
 As of October 2023, Marx's commentary and interviews have appeared in Time Magazine, Wired, NBC News, the MIT Tech Review, Jacobin, and CBC News.
 Much of the focus of Marx's work explores the "Silicon Valley hype machine" and its greater effects on American culture, while advocating for a greater emphasis on collective methods to tackle issues the Tech Industry attempts to address through privatization.
 Marx's podcast Tech Won't Save Us, started in 2020, provides a leftist perspective on "the underbelly of both the [tech] industry and digital culture" without being "doom-laden or scaremongering."

 In 2022, Verso published Marx's Road to Nowhere, a critical study expanding on his Master's work.
 The book explores Silicon Valley's proposed visions of the transportation sector and how its products often exploit the material conditions of economic structures.
 Marx ultimately argues that viewing technology as the sole solution for inner-city traffic and climate change in turn does little to help society as a whole.